in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

 # Database access
 database:
-  # Set your live systems database credentials here.
+  # Set your production systems database credentials here.
 If you use port forwarding to
   # the server where the database is
   # installed, the host is localhost and the port is your forwarded port.
   foreign: